sophiekedrowski/sophiekedrowski/README.md

 ### Hi there 👋

+-Welcome to my github page!
+-Currently looking for work as a full stack developer!

 <!--
 **sophiekedrowski/sophiekedrowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.